Gynecologic Cancer Steering Committee

 CTPMs are held periodically and focus on specific clinical trial-related topics.
 The following are important GCSC CTPMs:

 In October 2018, a CTPM was convened with a goal to comprehensively review the biologic understanding of HPV-related cervical cancer, its susceptibility to DNA damage repair modulation, and identification of potential drivers, such as ribonucleotide reductase to maximize new therapeutic strategies for the treatment of advanced or metastatic cervical cancer.
 The meeting focus was the integration of biology with precision-based therapies to build new directions for treatment of cervical cancer.
-Read the executive summary.
+Read the executive summary and full publication in JNCI.

 Despite a 50 percent increase in endometrial cancer incidence, with a nearly 300 percent increase in deaths over the period from 1987 to 2008, no new agents have been approved for treatment of endometrial cancer over this same two-decade period.
 In January 2016, a CTPM was convened with the goal of integration of molecular and/or histologic stratification into endometrial cancer management.
 Read the executive summary and full publication in Oncotarget, Gynecol Oncol

 In October 2011, the GCSC convened a clinical trial planning meeting to identify key tumor types, associated molecular pathways, and biomarkers for targeted drug intervention.
 A more integrated and efficient approach for screening new agents using smaller selective randomized trials in specific disease-type settings was endorsed, together with collaborative funding models between industry and the national clinical trials network.
 Read the executive summary and JNCI commentary summary.

 In September 2007, GCSC sponsored a meeting to review current knowledge focused on pretreatment evaluation and prognostic markers in cervical cancer and make recommendations for future research.
 Read about the proceedings and conclusions of that meeting in the Gynecologic Oncology Meeting Report.

 In November 2006, GCSC sponsored a meeting for our understanding of endometrial cancer (EC) and uterine carcinosarcoma and to develop new treatment strategies to improve outcomes.
 Read the meeting summary and the full publication article.